-\subsubsection{Mandel parameter}
+\section{Mandel parameter}

-Several parameters can be introduced to characterize the statistical properties, and the most popular one is the Mandel parameter \cite{mandel1, mandel-wolf}, denoted here by $\mathcal Q$, known as a convenient noise-indicator of a non-classical field, which is frequently used to measure the deviation from Poisson distribution, and thus to distinguish quantum process from classical ones \cite{mandel1}-\cite{lietal}.
+Several parameters can be introduced to characterize statistical properties.
+The most popular one is the Mandel parameter \cite{mandel1, mandel-wolf}.
+Let $\mathcal Q$ denote this parameter.
+Then $\mathcal Q$ is a convenient noise-indicator of a non-classical field.
+This is frequently used to measure the deviation from Poisson distribution.
+Thus, $\mathcal Q$ can distinguish quantum processes from classical ones \cite{mandel1}-\cite{lietal}.

 The Mandel parameter $\mathcal Q$ is defined as \cite{mandel1}